Developing our Mission, Vision, and Values

 2. Eating and having a place to live is an essential need for everyone.

-3. These classes revolve around and are generally taught in the great outdoors where human receptors are wide OPEN.
+3. These classes revolve around and are generally taught in the great outdoors where human receptors are wide OPEN and ready!

 "Art", in and of itself, is a mind opener.
 We live in a world where the elements of design surround us and it is our work to create.
 As children have quick access to their imagination, we always aim to keep that internal path open.
 Access to research studies about the value of Art in education here .